tomleeson/beanstream-payform/README.md

 # PayFields <a name="payfields"/>
 PayFields is very similar to PayForm, but it allows you to design your own form.
 It simply:
- * Injects input fields into page. (credit card number, CVD, or expiry)
+ * Injects input fields into page. (credit card number, CVD, or expiry).
  * Recognizes card type (Mastercard, Visa, etc.) and restricts, formats and validates input accordingly.
- * Toknizes card data, clears fields, and appends hidden field containing token to form.
+ * Tokenizes card data, clears fields, and appends hidden field containing token to form.
  * Fires event `onLoad` to allow custom styling.
 Fires event `onValidationChange` to allow custom error messaging.
 Fires event `onTokenUpdated` to allow merchant to control form submission flow.
-(By default the form is submitted when the token is appended)
+(By default the form is submitted when the token is appended).

 #### Integration <a name="payfields-integration-guide"/>
 The minimal integration involves adding the script tag to a webpage within a form containing a submit button.